-Research Associates, Inc™ is a SALE TO VETERINARIANS ONLY equine products company.
-It is founded on several generations of horse care experience with Veterinarian oversight.
+Research Associates, Inc™ manufactures veterinarian approved quality horse products.
+We were founded on several generations of horse care experience with Veterinarian oversight.

 The first Veterinary Doctor to consult with us was Dr. Burnham, who did all the premarket testing of Cough Ease™, Hematocrit™, Apple-X™ and AzoturX™.
 Dr. Burnham was a founding member of AAEP, the Association of Equine Practitioners, since its inception in 1956.
 He graduated from Michigan State and was active in the Chicago thoroughbred racing community for over 40 years.

 Today, Dr. Mark Phillips is our chief consulting Vet.
-Dr Phillips did all the premarket testing of Gastrix™ (over 1200 horses during 10 years) and Livatrope™, as well as a thorough study of Hematocrit™.
+Dr. Phillips did all the premarket testing of Gastrix™ (over 1200 horses during 10 years) and Livatrope™, as well as a thorough study of Hematocrit™.
 Dr. Phillips graduated from Ohio State University with his Doctor of Veterinary Medicine in 1975.
 He was the owner and operator of Millpond Equine Clinic located in Coconut Creek, Florida.
 He was the chief surgeon-performing colic, arthroscopic, orthopedic and soft tissue surgeries for all breeds of competition and pleasure horses.
 Along with being a Hyaluronic acid research and co-developer, Dr. Phillips is an active participant in ongoing research studies to further surgical technology and systemic treatment in Equine Medicine.
 Dr. Phillips was also the Head Veterinarian for the Broward County Large Animal Disaster Committee.
 With all of his success, Dr. Phillips was inducted into the Florida Standardbred Racing Hall of Fame, the first veterinarian to achieve this honor.

 Research Associates is dedicated to your clients’ animal’s health, and in assisting you in keeping your patients healthy.